Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Appendix C: Dipole emission frequency

 In the vortex dipole regime for $\mathrm{Re}_\mathrm{s} < 2$, the emitting frequency $f_\mathrm{D}$ shows a linear relationship with the flow speed $v_0$.
 This linearity was observed in previous experiments~\cite{lim_NewJ.Phys._2022, kwon_Phys.Rev.A_2015}, where a model of $f_\mathrm{D}=a (v_0-v_c)$ was suggested and employed to extract the critical velocity $v_c$.
 Furthermore, in Ref.~\cite{lim_NewJ.Phys._2022}, it was reported that the linear-response slope $a$ increased with an increase in the strength $V_0$ of the penetrable obstacle.

 In Fig.~\figref[a]{fig:potential_vs_a}, we show our numerical results of $f_\mathrm{D}$ for different obstacle strengths with $\sigma/\xi = 20$.
-The drag frequency is well described by the linear relationship with $v_0$, but the critical velocity is slightly higher than that determined by the linear extrapolation of the emitting frequency.
+The drag frequency is well described by the linear dependence on $v_0$, but the critical velocity is slightly higher than that determined by the linear extrapolation of the emitting frequency.
 Noticeably, the value $a$ decreases with an increase of $V_0$, which is in stark contrast to the experimental observation.
 We attribute this discrepancy to the finite-length driving protocol used in the experiments: the limited obstacle motion introduces acceleration phases and interactions between emitted vortices, which can affect the measured shedding frequency.
-We confirmed this interpretation with our various numerical simulations.
+Additional numerical simulations support this interpretation.